by Elena Blanco on 1 July 2005 , last updated

 The profile of open source software has now reached a point where it is no longer exclusively in the domain of IT experts and service providers.
-The recent success of Firefox, the open source web browser from the Mozilla Foundation, has brought open source software to the attention of many people who had formerly been unaware that there was an alternative to proprietary software.
-In particular, the widespread success of Firefox indicates that the non-specialist end-user is now exercising choice over the software on his or her desktop, and that choice is frequently open source software.
+High profile open source projects such as Firefox and Android have brought open source software to the attention of many people who had formerly been unaware that there was an alternative to proprietary software.

 You may be investigating open source software because you want to try out and use new software for free.
 You may have heard something about the spirit of the open source development methodology and find that it appeals to your ideals.
 Indeed, you may already be an experienced user of a particular open source application.
 Whatever your circumstances, we hope that the resources that we have gathered here for you will be of help and interest.